 Although the authors of the declaration were in error about the alleged need of Israel for 'security', it was refreshing to have from them a stinging condemnation of the concept of 'autonomy' which, they declared, has been utilized 'to elude'.
 Furthermore, the declaration was certainly a great improvement on the requirement demanded by the US of a unilateral and unqualified recognition by the PLO of Israel's right to exist as a condition precedent to any peace negotiation.
-Finally, the declaration was remarkable for the fact that it was the first time that a group of distinguished Jewish statesmen formally recognized 'the right of the Palestinians to independence'.
-Yasser Arafat, Chairman of the PLO, considered the declaration 'a positive initiative toward a just and durable peace in the Middle East' (Le Monde, 4-5 July 1982).
+Finally, the declaration was remarkable for the fact that it was the first time that a group of distinguished Jewish statesmen formally recognized 'the right of the PLO, considered the declaration 'a positive initiative toward a just and durable peace in the Middle East' (Le Monde, 4-5 July 1982).